MichaelrMentele/tinyurl/Presentation.md

   - 9/10 query are reads
   - more replicant DBs for read as needed
   - sharding and reserving a range of slugs per machine?
-- Add analytics
-  - number of links visited, increment everytime a url is visited
-  - where they came from, user agent, request header information?
-- User entered slugs
-  - we can no longer just convert the id to base_62
-  - I think we can eagerly insert, if it bounces back, then try the next one and so forth.
 - Expiring shortlinks
   - query on creation if any previous slugs have a nil destination, if yes, then update its destination and return its slug.